aleks-szczure/ThunderFISH/README.md

 # ThunderFISH
-ImageJ script for sparse RNA-FISH data analysis with increased throughput.
+Simple ImageJ script for sparse RNA-FISH data analysis with increased throughput.

 ### What for?
 ThunderFISH is a procedure developed for transcript counting in mouse embryonic stem cells for genes expressed at relatively low levels (<60 per cell).
 It allows imaging and analysis of up to 10,000 cells a day.